-Type the following command and hit enter button.
+Type the following command and hit the enter button.
 In order to open the Windows Memory Diagnostic.

-The Windows will restart and perform the Windows Memory Check will be started and if you don’t see any error in the process then your Windows Memory is totally fine.
+The Windows will restart and the Windows Memory Check will be started if you don’t see any error in the process then your Windows Memory is totally fine.

-However, if you notice an error while the checking process then you need to change the Windows Memory of your PC or laptop in order to fix the computer randomly freezes issues in no time.
+However, if you notice an error during the checking process then you need to change the Windows Memory of your PC or laptop in order to fix the computer’s randomly freezing issues in no time.

 Disable Startup Programs on Windows

-Press the Windows + R keys together to open the Run dialog box.
+Press the Windows + R keys together to open the Run dialogue box.

-Now simply type “msconig.exe” into the search bar on the Run box and hit enter button.
+Now simply type “msconig.exe” into the search bar on the Run box and hit the enter button.